payu-india/CMS-Chatbot/docs/Pre-Authroze payments/pre-authorize-card-transactions/merchant-hosted-integration-pre-authorize-payment.md

       </td>

       <td>
         `String` Each payment option is identified with a unique bank code at PayU.
 The merchant must post this parameter with the corresponding payment option’s bank code value in it.
-For more information, refer to <a href="card-type-codes-and-supported-banks-for-cards" target="_blank"> Card Type Codes and Supported Banks for Cards</a>.
+For more information, refer to <a href="https://docs.payu.in/docs/card-type-codes-and-supported-banks-for-cards" target="_blank"> Card Type Codes and Supported Banks for Cards</a>.
       </td>

       <td>